ppconde/Computer-Vision/README.md

-### cv1617-60623
+### Neuromuscular Tracking System with Ultrasound

-# Computer Vision
+# Master Thesis

-This repository is destined to be used in the development of projects and exercises associated with the subject Computer Vision, taught at Universidade de Aveiro, Portugal.
+This repository is destined to be used in the development of the project Neuromuscular Tracking System with Ultrasound, developed in University of Aveiro, Portugal.

-These projects use C++ as a programming language, taking advantage of an extensive function library used specifically for computer vision, OpenCV.
+This project uses C++ as a programming language, taking advantage of an extensive function library used specifically for computer vision, OpenCV.

 The folders are organized as follows:
 ```